Brand Indicators for Message Identification (BIMI)

 DNS record

-A BIMI DNS record is set on a subdomain named default._bimi.
+By default, a BIMI DNS record is set on a subdomain named default._bimi.
+In this case, "default" is the selector.
 It contains the following elements:

 • A BIMI version (Currently only BIMI1 is available).